Last Updated on

 - 10 ounces French vanilla ice cream

-- pumpkin spice ganache (the recipe is here)
+- pumpkin spice chocolate ganache

 - 2 shots of espresso